 In a forensic loan audit, a loan auditor supposedly reviews the paperwork from when you took out your mortgage to see if the lender complied with the law.
 If the audit reveals legal violations, you can theoretically then use the results to strong-arm the lender into giving you a modification.

-But the way most companies conduct this kind of audit is by having a low-level processor enter your information into a compliance software program, and the program then spits out a very basic report.
-In most cases, no errors or only minor errors are found.
 The salesperson might say that the results of such an audit will force the servicer into giving you a modification, which is rarely true.
 You'd have to raise the legal violations in an answer to a foreclosure lawsuit or file your own suit to have any effect.

-In a process called securitization, multiple loans with similar characteristics are pooled and then sold in the secondary market, often to a trust.
+In a process called "securitization," multiple loans with similar characteristics are pooled and then sold in the secondary market, often to a trust.
 A securitization audit will supposedly reveal whether your loan was securitized and, if so, whether the securitization was done correctly.

 But securitization audit reports usually just give you publicly available information and make unsupported conclusions of law that aren't useful when trying to get your loan modified.